ituacm/ITU-ACM-20-21-Python-Programming-Course/README.md

  - Curiosity about programming.
  - Being excited to learn Python.
- - Having an account on HackerRank.
+ - Having an account on [HackerRank](https://www.hackerrank.com/).
  - Zoom account.

 ## Goal

-The goal of that course is both giving basic informations about Python Programming that you can improve yourself after course and prepare a base knowledge for participants about Python programming related areas of computer sciences.
+The goal of that course is both giving basic informations about Python Programming that you can improve yourself after course and prepare a base knowledge for participants about Python programming related areas of computer science.
 This course aims to dive deep into programming logic.

 ## Syllabus